What's Your Pickleball Reputation?

 And while those of us who are involved with the business of pickleball must consider the professional image we are creating, it can be helpful for all players to consider what their 'pickleball reputation' is.
-We would all do well to think about the kind of persona we are constructing when we stop on the court with others.
+We would all do well to think about the kind of persona we are constructing when we step on the court with others.
 How do others see us?

 I recently had dinner with some friends who told me about a person at their club that I'll call Frank.
 They shared a story about how Frank was a head-hunter; someone who deliberately tried to hit people with the ball.
 Frank, they assured me, behaved this way on purpose.
 When I asked them how they knew Frank was being deliberate they used as evidence the fact that he never apologized when he did hit someone.
 He seemed to enjoy frightening and possibly hurting his opponents.

 I have no way to be certain what is inside Frank's head when this happens.
 For all I know, Frank may have a ton of power but very little control and would vehemently deny he was trying to hurt anyone.
 It is at least conceivable that he is guilty of bad judgement (and manners) more so than malice.
 But the fact that my friends sincerely -- and for justifiable reasons -- believe Frank's actions are deliberate, made me think about the importance of a person's reputation on the pickleball court.